msg555/tplbuild/README.md

 # if using base images in your build file.
 base_image_repo: docker.myorg.com/base-{stage_name}

+# Some stuff that should probably be user specific.
+# TODO: Decide how to manage project configuration with user configuration.
+registry:
+  ssl_context:
+    insecure: false
+    cafile: null
+    capath: null

 # List of platforms to build images for.
-If not specified the default platform
-# for your builder will be used.
+This will default to [linux/amd64]
+# but will generate a warning in all cases if unset.
+This is meant to reduce
+# the amount of configuration to get started but long term projects should
+# explicitly set the targetted platform list even if does match the default.
 platforms:
   - linux/amd64
   - linux/arm64

 # Define a mapping of template arguments for each build configuration you want
 # to support.
-default_config: dev
+default_profile: dev
-configs:
+profiles:
   dev:
     env: dev
     user: root
-    version: '0.1'
+    my_tags:
+      - myimage:latest
+      - myimage:dev
   release:
     env: release
     user: www-data
-    version: '0.1'
+    my_tags:
+      - myimage:latest
+    my_push_tags:
+      - myimage:v1.0.2

 # Defines the build contexts used in your images.
 If not present there will be
 # a single build context named "default" that points to the root build path